 Success rates with bedwetting alarms range from 70-90% compared to around 25% for behavioural therapies, e.g., reward systems or ‘lifting’, and 60% for drug therapies, e.g. the synthetic hormone Desmopressin or the anti-depressant, Imipramine.
 However, with drug therapy, once the medication is ceased the relapse rates range between 59-100%.

 Bedwetting alarms work on the principle of conditioned learning whereby a weak or inoperative stimulus (the feeling of a full bladder) is replaced with a strong one (the sound of an alarm) until such time as the desired result (waking up to go to the toilet) is produced by the feeling of a full bladder rather than the sound of the alarm.

 Especially when compared to the price of prescription drugs, or the ongoing use of diapers or pull-ups.
-On an annual basis disposable nappies could cost up to $400 per year.
-Also, the environmental costs of disposing of diapers in landfills is well-documented.
+On an annual basis, disposable nappies could cost up to $400 per year.
+Also, the environmental costs of disposing of diapers in landfills are well-documented.

-These products can be reused in the event of a relapse or can be used for other bedwetting siblings, subject to the replacement, if required, of consumables such as batteries or sensors.
+These products can be reused in the event of a relapse or can be used for other bedwetting siblings or children of friends and family, subject to the replacement, if required, of consumables such as batteries or sensors.

 Disclaimer: For information only.
 This communication is not intended nor recommended as a substitute for medical advice, diagnosis, or treatment.
 Always seek the advice of your own physician or other qualified health care professionals regarding any medical questions or conditions.